himam99/AERE161-PW-Strength/README.md

 	- an .m file that solves the problem, and
 	- a .pdf report of the solution to the problem.

-This project was made using MATLAB, Google Docs, and Notepad++.
+This project was made using MATLAB and documented in Google Docs.
 Please enjoy.

 Hammad Imam.

 Undergraduate, Aerospace Engineering, Iowa State University.

 April 12th, 2018.